From Stochasticity to Signal: A Bayesian Latent State Model for Reliable Measurement with LLMs: Introduction

 \section{Introduction}

-The business imperative for scalable customer satisfaction monitoring is clear, yet manual review of qualitative data like call transcripts remains a significant bottleneck.
+While scalable customer satisfaction monitoring is necessary in business, manual review of qualitative data like call transcripts is a significant bottleneck.
 Gathering human expert ratings is expensive and time-consuming.
-Large Language Models (LLMs) have emerged as a natural and powerful tool for automating this classification task, exhibiting good alignment with human judgments on certain tasks \citep{bavaresco2024llms}.
+Large Language Models (LLMs) are highly effective for automating this classification task, exhibiting good alignment with human judgments on certain tasks \citep{bavaresco2024llms}.
 However, a fundamental characteristic of LLMs, their probabilistic nature, presents a critical challenge.
-The stochasticity, while a feature for generating diverse text, becomes a source of measurement error in classification contexts where consistency is paramount.
-For example, if an LLM provides five ratings for a single call transcript and returns the set $\{1, 0, 1, 1, 0\}$, the true satisfaction state is ambiguous.
+While stochasticity allows LLMs to generate diverse text, it introduces measurement error in classification contexts where consistency is strictly required.
+For example, if an LLM provides five ratings for a single call transcript and returns the set $\{$"dissatisfied", "satisfied", "dissatisfied", "dissatisfied", "satisfied"$\}$, the true satisfaction state is ambiguous.

 Naive aggregation methods, such as using a single round of LLM output as the ground truth, or taking the majority vote or the average from multiple rounds of outputs, are insufficient.
-They fail to model the underlying error process, cannot quantify uncertainty, and do not easily incorporate prior knowledge or external factors.

-When the objective of the classification task is an important business outcome (e.g., user satisfaction) on which the impact of a business product or feature is of interest (e.g., a customer service workflow), the inability to characterize the measurement error by the naive methods hinders the causal evaluations of high-stake decisions.
+They fail to characterize the underlying error process, cannot quantify uncertainty, and do not easily incorporate prior knowledge or external factors.
+When the objective of the classification task is an important business outcome (e.g., user satisfaction) on which the impact of a business product or feature is of interest (e.g., a customer service workflow), the inability to characterize the measurement error by the naive methods also hinders the causal evaluations of high-stakes decisions.